Skip to main content

 Is Kyleena or Mirena more effective?

-Mirena states similar information—it is over 99% effective at preventing pregnancy for up to eight years.
+For Mirena, Bayer states similar information—it is over 99% effective at preventing pregnancy for up to eight years.

 Each IUD works as an effective method of contraception.
 They are appropriate for long-term use.
-Also, unlike birth control pills, you don’t have to remember to take it every day.
-(You just check for the threads once a month.)
+Also, unlike birth control pills, you don’t have to remember to take it every day—you just check for the threads once a month.

 Coverage and cost comparison of Kyleena vs. Mirena